-The first step towards improving employee attendance is an accurate time tracking and storing this data.
+The first step towards improving employee attendance is accurate time tracking.
 The way to track employee absences depends on what fits you or supervisors in charge of attendance control.

-With an employee attendance app, that information is safely stored and always available for human resources managers or business owners, in a simple digital dashboard of a time-tracking app, both for the desktop computer, and a mobile phone.
+With an employee attendance app, that information is safely stored and always available for human resource managers or business owners.

-With apps, like the Connecteam employee time clock app, you can even set automatic time-clock and attendance automatic reports which will send supervisors notifications every time an absence arises, or a request has been sent.
+With apps, like the Connecteam employee time clock app, you can even set automatic time-clock and attendance automatic reports which will send supervisors notifications every time an absence arises, or a request was inputted.